- Current students

-With a comprehensive programme covering technique, choreography, dance studies and digital dance, you'll gain the knowledge, tools and abilities to pursue the range of opportunities available to you as a contemporary dance artist.
+With a comprehensive programme covering technique, choreography, dance studies and teaching pedagogies, you'll gain the knowledge, tools and abilities to pursue the range of opportunities available to you as a contemporary dance artist.

 - A rewarding and challenging experience that introduces you to an exciting and varied professional career in dance.
 Whether you create your own live work or dance on stage or screen, you'll be joining an artistic community that includes many of our graduates.

-- A close relationship with the dance industry and community.
+- A close relationship with the New Zealand dance industry and community.

 - A chance to collaborate with other performing arts students; you'll share classes with actors, directors, writers, production design management and film and television students.

 With the emphasis on practicality, you'll spend up to six hours a day in the studio, developing your craft in a range of dance techniques including contemporary, ballet, muscle and bone, pilates, yoga, choreography, partnering work and improvisation.
 You'll also develop skills in dance and multimedia through creating and performing in dance for film.

 Live performance will be an integral part of your studies where you'll get to explore your technique and choreographic craft as an emerging practitioner.
 Taught by leading contemporary dance artists and choreographers, you'll learn to develop dance projects of your own.
 You'll choreograph and perform for theatre, events, festivals and film as well as gaining a hands-on understanding of funding and promotion activities.
 Technology also plays a key role in our learning environment.
 You'll gain practical experience in lighting, sound, and music design, video editing, costume, props and scenery.